Skip to main content

 Is Weed Legal In Maryland?

-Yes, the use of marijuana for medical purposes is, in fact, permitted in the state of Maryland.
+Yes, the use of marijuana for medical and recreational purposes is permitted in the state of Maryland.

 Is Weed Legal In Massachusetts?